mohamednizamuddin007/2c.ARP_RARP_PROTOCOLS/README.md

 ## ALGORITHM:
 ## Client:
 1. Start the program
-2. Using socket connection is established between client and server.
+2. Using socket connection is established between the client and the server.
 3. Get the IP address to be converted into MAC address.
-4. Send this IP address to server.
+4. Send this IP address to the server.
-5. Server returns the MAC address to client.
+5. Server returns the MAC address to the client.
 ## Server:
 1. Start the program
 2. Accept the socket which is created by the client.